+a) Two identical drops with surface tension σ sit on a hydrophobic surface.
+They are sufficiently small relative to the capillary length that they are effectively spherical, of radius R. Equivalently, the Bond number based on their radius R is small.
+If these drops merge into a single spherical droplet, calculate the surface energy released in terms of σ and R. If viscous effects are negligible, all of this surface energy may be transferred to gravitational potential energy, so the resulting drop may leap off the surface to a height H. Express H/R in terms of the Bond number, and so deduce the criterion for the drop leaping to a height exceeding its diameter.

-- a) Consider a spherical water drop of radius a, density ρ , viscosity ν and surface tension σ vibrating in a vacuum.
-It is perturbed from spherical, and oscillates such that its motion is characterized by a large Reynolds number.
-What mode of vibration do you expect to be most persistent, and why?
-Make an estimate for the frequency of this most unstable mode of vibration via scaling arguments.
-Use the above result to assess the frequency of the most unstable mode of oscillation of a rain drop. - b) Beaming.
+b) Consider a spherical water drop of radius a, density ρ and surface tension σ vibrating in a vacuum.
+Deduce its natural frequency of vibration through application of Buckingham's Theorem.
+Rationalize this result via a scaling argument involving the balance between inertial and Laplace pressures.
+Use this result to assess the characteristic oscillation frequency of a rain drop, that is, a drop with size comparable to the capillary length.

+c) Beaming?
 An optical effect causes incident light to be focused by drops, resulting in a beam of light being emitted by the droplet (T. Timusk, Applied Optics, 48, 1212, 2009).
-Given the frequency of oscillation of a raindrop along with its fall speed, assess whether or not the two images of rain posted on the class webpage are real or fake.
-Hazard a guess as to why the streak lengths are different in the two images. - c) A spherical drop of radius a = 1cm is placed on a bath of the same fluid.
+Given the frequency of oscillation of a raindrop along with its fall speed, assess whether or not the streaks of rain (see image on webpage) might be plausibly rationalized in terms of the oscillations of raindrops.

+d) A spherical drop of radius a = 1cm is placed on a bath of the same fluid.
 At time t = 0, it merges with the bath.
 Assume that the drop remains spherical as its contents are evacuated.
 Estimate the initial exit velocity, and so a characteristic Reynolds number.
 On the basis of this inference, deduce the dependence of the bubble radius on time, R(t), through consideration of the dominant force balance.
-When do you expect your solution to break down? - d) Consider now a soap bubble of radius a=5cm with the same gas inside as out.
-Estimate its frequency of vibration.
+When do you expect your solution to break down?

+e) Consider now a soap bubble of radius a = 5cm with the same gas inside as out.
+Estimate its frequency of vibration using your result of part b).
 Describe what happens when it lands on a planar soap film, merges, then evacuates its contents across the film.
 How does its radius evolve with time during this evacuation process?
 How and why are these results similar to or different from those for a droplet?